-The very existence of slavery, the “peculiar institution,” as referred to by Thomas Jefferson, undermined that great call of equality sounded in Jefferson’s own Declaration of Independence.
+The very existence of slavery, the “peculiar institution,” as referred to by Thomas Jefferson, undermined that great call for equality sounded in Jefferson’s Declaration of Independence.
 The Underground Railroad — from the first decision to run away, through the actions of African American-organized Vigilance committees, to the liberating actions of John Brown — were all reminders of African American initiative and the notion of slavery as the single great immorality of that era.
 It provided an opportunity for Americans of all kinds to play a role in resisting slavery.

-Despite the illegality of their actions, and with little regard for their own personal safety, people of all races, classes and genders participated in this widespread form of civil disobedience.
+Despite the illegality of their actions and with little regard for their own personal safety, people of all races, classes, and genders participated in this widespread form of civil disobedience.
 Spanish territories to the south in Florida, British areas to the north in Canada, Mexico, the Caribbean, and other foreign countries offered additional destinations for freedom.
 Free African American communities in urban areas in both the South and the North were the destination of some freedom seekers.

 The Underground Railroad gave ample evidence of African American capabilities.
 It also brought together, however uneasily, men and women of both races to work on issues of mutual moral concern.
 At the most dramatic level, the Underground Railroad provided stories of individual acts of bravery and suffering, guided escapes from the South, rescues of arrested freedom seekers in the North, and complex communication systems.